mebeim/aoc/2021/README.md

 Now how can we find out if a certain card wins?
 Simply scan through each row and column of the card counting the occurrences of `-1`: if any row/col has 5 of them, the card just won.
 We can use [`sum()`][py-builtin-sum] and `map()` to easily do this given a card.
-Let's writa a function:
+Let's write a function:

 ```python
 def check_win(card):